Proforma - Script Examples

 Any acute onset illness with typical skin features (urticarial rash or erythema/flushing, and/or angioedema), PLUS involvement of respiratory and/or cardiovascular and/or persistent severe gastrointestinal symptoms (particularly for insect allergy)

-A generalised allergic reaction is a characterized by one or more symptoms or signs of skin and/or
+A generalised allergic reaction is a characterised by one or more symptoms or signs of skin and/or

 Adrenaline rapidly to reverses the effects of anaphylaxis and should be considered first line treatment for anaphylaxis.